-Across several US cities thousands of anarchists and revolutionaries were summarily rounded up.
+Across several US cities the Justice Department rounded up thousands of anarchists and revolutionaries.
 Some were high-profile such as Emma Goldman and Alexander Berkman, but many were just notable members of anarchist organizations.

 The arrests made headlines nationwide and were largely well-received.
 It was proof the government was taking action against the perceived left-wing threat.